negrete-1go/CypressLoginAE/README.md

 npm install

-### 3. Fixture folder usually should be ignore to avoid security leaks but for testing purposses to show the framework it was upload it to the repository
+### 3. Fixture folder usually should be ignored to avoid security leaks but for testing purposses to show the framework it was upload it to the repository

 {
     "user": "<your_user>",